{{ summaryTitle }}

 Relative humidity

-The percentage of water vapor in air compared with what that air could hold at the same temperature.
+Air moisture as a percentage of what the air could hold at the same temperature.

 Pints/day